Written by Terri Reddout

 - Joe Thiesman, Sylvester Stallone and numerous other celebrities died in car accidents

-- Women were being kidnapped and raped by bad guys who crawled in the back seat of the car while the woman was busy filling the car with gas
+- Women were being kidnapped and raped by bad guys who crawled in the back seat of the car while the woman busily filled her car with gas

 - Michelle Obama and the Queen of Qatar tied New York traffic up in knots so they could spend $50,000 on fancy undergarments at a up-scale lingerie store

 I became aware of all these hoaxes because they were passed on to me by family and friends.
 No, they weren’t being passed on as examples of hoaxes.
-My own friends and family believed what they read and blindly passed it on to others as if it were truth.
+My own friends and family believed what they read and blindly passed it on to others via social media as if it was true.

-Just because it’s on the Internet doesn’t mean it’s true
+Ummm, family, friends and all the rest of you, here’s something you should know.
+Just because it’s on the Internet doesn’t mean it’s true.

 In each of the above cases, it took me less that 60 seconds to determine the story was a hoax.

 - Starbucks is NOT contaminated by feces.
-Yes, the ice was tested and found to have a common bacteria that is not related to poop.
-In fact, if you had a tester you’d find the same bacteria to the left, to the right, in front of you and behind you.
+Yes, the ice was tested and found to have a common bacteria, but that bacteria is not related to poop.
+In fact, if you had a tester, you’d find the same bacteria to the left, to the right, in front of you and behind you.

 - Mr. Rogers never served in the Army, nor was he a Green Beret or Navy Seal.
-The truth is, he was Canadian and too old to have served during Vietnam
+So, no, he wasn’t a sniper.
+The truth is, he was Canadian and too old to have served during Vietnam or the Gulf War.

 - Joe and Sly are both still alive.
 In some cases these celebrity death hoaxes are actually vehicles that allow hackers to steal your identity

-- Michelle was not in New York, she was not chillin’ with the queen and she didn’t spend even $50 on fancy underwear at that boutique.
+- Michelle Obama was not in New York.
+She was not chillin’ with the queen of Qatar.
+She didn’t spend even $50 on fancy underwear at that boutique.
 It turns out a tabloid made up the story and it was picked up by several legitimate news sources.
 A week later the tabloid printed a retraction.

 There’s no doubt social media and the Internet have democratized news coverage.
 You don’t have to wait for the professionals to gather the news.
 Just pull out your camera and post your video/pictures online.
 We’ve had several examples of “regular folk” sharing true, newsworthy and important information with others.